mdbootstrap/mdb-ui-kit/docs/about/team.md

 group: about
 ---

-Bootstrap Material Design is maintained by a small group of invaluable core contributors, with the support and involvement of our community.
+Material Design for Bootstrap is maintained by a small group of invaluable core contributors, with the support and involvement of our community.

 <div class="list-group bd-team">